gotama/toy-drone/README.md

 # Toy Drone

-A Phaser 3 project template with ES6 support via [Babel 7](https://babeljs.io/) and [Webpack 4](https://webpack.js.org/) that includes hot-reloading for development and production-ready builds.
+A Phaser 3 project Toy Drone game with ES6 support via [Babel 7](https://babeljs.io/) and [Webpack 4](https://webpack.js.org/) that includes hot-reloading for development and production-ready builds.

 This has been updated for Phaser 3.50.0 version and above.

-Loading images via JavaScript module `import` is also supported, although not recommended.

 ## Requirements

-[Node.js](https://nodejs.org) is required to install dependencies and run scripts via `npm`.
+[Node.js v12.22.3](https://nodejs.org) is required to install dependencies and run scripts via `npm`.

 ## Available Commands